SygyzyH/Java-Ray-Tracer/README.md

 It is also able to recursivly render reflections.

 ~~I plan on adding the ability to render textures~~ and convex polygons, in order to render more complex 3D models.

-The renderer can now render textures on most surfaces, and an implementation to all primitives is almost done.
+The renderer can now render textures on all surfaces.

 There is no theoretical limits to the renering width and height, however, the best my computer could do was HD (1980 by 1080) and it should definatly be possible to render 4K images if you allocate enough RAM to the JVM.